Corydon Historic District: Constitution Elm Memorial

-The Constitution Elm commemorates the first state constitutional convention that was held from June 10 to June 29, 1816, when forty-three delegates convened at Corydon to discuss statehood for the territory and draft a state constitution for Indiana.
+The Constitution Elm commemorates the first state constitutional convention that was held from June 10 to 29, 1816, when forty-three delegates convened at Corydon to discuss statehood for the territory and draft a state constitution for Indiana.
 The cramped conditions of the log cabin in which the constitution convention was held, along with the summer heat, caused the delegates to gather outdoors under the branches of a nearby elm tree, which was later memorialized as the Constitution Elm.
 It has been estimated that the giant elm was 50 ft tall with a trunk that measured 5 ft across and branches that spread more than 132 ft.
 Dutch elm disease destroyed the tree in 1925; however, the trunk has been preserved.
 It is protected by a sandstone memorial.

 Posey House

 The Posey home was included in the district's original National Register designation in 1973.
 Allan D. Thom and Thomas Lloyd Posey were the original owners of the home when its construction began in 1817.
 Colonel Posey was the son of Thomas Posey, governor of the Indiana Territory from 1813 to 1816.
 Colonel Posey, who was active in Harrison County's civic affairs, served as the county treasurer (1818–24) and was appointed adjutant general of Indiana in 1823.
 He used one room as his office and operated a dry-goods and cabinet shop in another portion of the house.
 Colonel Posey never married, but he raised fourteen orphans in the home.

 The majority of the two-story brick home was built between 1817 and 1818.
 It was constructed in three stages: the main house; a wing used as offices, a store, and a cabinet shop; and a two-story ell at the rear of the home that housed a dining room, kitchen, pantry, smokehouse, and woodshed.
 Servant quarters were located on the ell's second floor.
 The rear of the property included woods and a spring, as well as several outbuildings.
 A portion of the home was later demolished.